jupyterlab/frontends-team-compass/rfc/provisional_features.md

   - Include an outline of future work, including a rough schedule describing the process by which this feature will graduate by the time of the next major release

 - Graduating a feature from provisional to mature
-  - A provisional feature may graduate on any minor release
-  - A provisional feature must graduate by the next major release (wrt when it was initally pulled into core) or be removed
+  - A provisional feature must graduate on the next major release (wrt when it was initally pulled into core) or be removed

 - How to treat a provisional feature
   - In JupyterLab core code: